will-s-h/personal-website/projects/example-project.md

 date: '2022-12-28'
 ---

-This is my example project.

-## Example
-- point 1.
-- point 2.
-- point 3.
+This is a placeholder for my past and future projects.
+For now, see my resume for more details on my projects.
+Stay tuned!